purplebugs/elastic-kibana-node/README.md

 1. Install the repo locally
 2. Build the node.js docker image
-2. Start the app
+3. Start the app
-3. Verify the app is running as expected
+4. Verify the app is running as expected
-4. Stop the app
+5. Stop the app
-4. Optional: Become familiar with useful Docker commands
+6. Troubleshooting

 ### Install the repo locally